zachturing/learngit2018/readme.txt

-zk:git is a distribution version control system. git is free software.
+git is a distribution version control system. git is free software distributed under the GPL.